gnsmrky/pytorch-fast-neural-style-for-web/README.md

-## Reduced model for lower system resource requirement and faster inference time (~6.7MB vs ~1.7MB file sizes)
+## Reduced model (~6.7MB vs ~1.7MB file sizes) for faster inference time
 Resizing input content image does not reduce the model file size.
 It only reduce the resource needed when running inference eval.
-Convolution that sweeps smaller images needs smaller memory footprint.
-The number of parameters in the network, however, is kept the same.
+Convolution layers sweep smaller images needs smaller memory footprint.
+The number of parameters in the model network, however, is kept the same.

 PyTorch FNS example was trained with 32 channels to start with for the 1st convolution layer.
 To reduce the model file size, the quickest way is to reduce the number of channels (or number of filters) in the network.  _This **requires retraining** the network as there are fewer channels and parameters._  The newly trained weights are stored in PyTorch model files (.model).